 Are you searching for tips on photographing the Northern Lights in Iceland?
 Then you have come to the right place.
 In this article, we will spill all the secrets on how to get the best Northern Lights photos, including all the best camera settings for the Aurora Borealis.
-This post will also include helpful tips to photograph the Northern Lights for beginners.
+This post will also include helpful tips for photographing the Northern Lights for beginners.

 The Aurora Borealis is one of our favorite things to photograph.
 It is such an incredible sight to witness the dancing lights in the sky, it is like pure magic in the air.
 When we first saw the Northern Lights we were surprised by how many colors there were.
 We saw green, magenta, and even blue ribbons of brilliant colors!

 Witnessing the Northern Lights in Iceland was such an amazing experience.
 We just knew we had to share the tips and tricks on how to capture photos of the incredible phenomena.
 So, we wrote this article for everyone who wants to try out photographing the Northern Lights.
 We will share everything we know on how to see the Northern Lights, camera settings, gear recommendations, apps that help find clear skies, and more!

 Let us delay no further.
 Here are the best tips for photographing the Northern Lights.

 In order to see the Northern Lights, you will first need to be in a dark sky area of the northern hemisphere.
 That’s because the Northern Lights, or Aurora Borealis, are actually centered around Earth’s northern magnetic pole.

 In fact, the closer you get to the arctic circle, the better chance you have of witnessing the Northern Lights.
 You can see the Northern Lights in Iceland, Canada, Alaska, Norway, Sweden, Finland, and Greenland.
 But there is still another part of the recipe for success to capture the best Northern Lights photos…